Birmingham LGBT aims to make Birmingham the leading location for LGBT people to grow older

 Ageing with Pride will also recruit Ambassadors from all walks of life and backgrounds to go out into the wider community to promote the key messages of the campaign.
 Ambassadors will visit care homes, GP surgeries, community centres, hospitals and libraries armed with the knowledge, materials and messages to improve areas and services with respect to inclusion for older LGBT people.
 Talking about the importance of Birmingham LGBT delivering this crucial campaign, Director Steph Keeble said:

 “I am really excited that Birmingham LGBT are able to deliver this campaign.
 The aim is for it to be highly visible, addressing the issues that older LGBT people face, but also celebrating the lives and achievements of our LGBT elders many of whom fought discrimination and campaigned for the achievements in human rights we all now share.”

 The campaign will run for 12 months from August and include three main ‘campaign bursts’: intense periods of promotion that coincide with major events across the city including SHOUT Festival of Queer Culture (November 2018), LGBT History Month (February 2019) and Birmingham Pride (May 2019).
 Ageing with Pride will launch at a special event hosted by legal firm Gowling WLG on 16th August with local politicians, media, business leaders and community figureheads in attendance.

-NOTES TO THE EDITORS Birmingham LGBT is the city’s leading charity advocating for and supporting lesbian, gay, bisexual and trans (LGBT) communities in Birmingham and beyond.
+Birmingham LGBT is the city’s leading charity advocating for and supporting lesbian, gay, bisexual and trans (LGBT) communities in Birmingham and beyond.
 It offers a range of services focused on improving the health and wellbeing of individuals.
 It also believes passionately that Birmingham should be one of the best places in the UK for LGBT people to live, work and socialise, and works to enable a thriving, visible and proud LGBT community in the city. www.blgbt.org